Surgical Anti-reflux Venous Valve Endoprosthesis

 Although the study results were very encouraging, there is no guarantee that you will have the same or similar results, that your CVI will improve, and that your condition(s) will not worsen.

 Patients with severe CVI who experience symptoms including leg swelling, discoloration, heaviness, itchiness, pain, and open sores that are difficult to heal, may be candidates for the SAVVE study.
-Please contact us to determine if you qualify for the SAVVE study.

 Male and Female